nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 User types `y`, `yes`, `n`, or `no` and presses Enter:
 - **Yes (`y` or `yes`)**:
   - Commands pulled from memory buffer
+  - Confirmation text cleared with backspaces
-  - Newline added to clear confirmation line
+  - Newline sent to move to fresh prompt line
   - Each command executed in order via PTY stdin
   - Shell echoes and runs each command
 - **No (`n` or `no`)**:
   - Commands and buffer are cleared
+  - Confirmation text cleared with backspaces
+  - Newline sent to move to fresh prompt line
   - Memory freed
-  - Newline added to return to prompt
 - **Other input**:
   - Exit confirmation mode
   - Pass the entered text to shell as normal command